Pocketful of Sunshine: Background

 "Pocketful of Sunshine" was written and produced by John Shanks, while additional writing was provided by Bedingfield and Danielle Brisebois.
 The aforementioned songwriters were also involved in performing the background vocals present on the track.
 Shanks, a musician as well as a writer and producer, performed several instruments that make up the song, which include the guitar, bass and keyboards.
 The latter instrument was also played by Charlie Judge while Wendy Melvain performed on guitar.
 Jeff Rothschild was the engineer behind the recording process of "Pocketful of Sunshine", which took place at Starstruck Studios in Nashville, Tennessee and Henson Recording Studios in Hollywood, California.
 He received assistance from engineers Aaron Kasdorf and Jared Robbins in recording the song.
 Rothschild was involved in programming the song as well as playing the drums.
 It was then edited through the use of Pro Tools technology by Lars Fox and mixed by Manny Marroquin at Larrabee Studios in Los Angeles, California.
 In an interview with OK!
 Magazine, Bedingfield the song as one of her favourites on the album, stating "Its about going to a familiar place when you're in that situation that you want to escape from finding a peaceful place within."

-"Pocketful of Sunshine" is the second single taken from Pocketful of Sunshine (2008), a repackaged version of N.B. released in North American territories.
-Epic Records serviced the song to contemporary hit radios on 11 February 2008.
-On 29 July 2008, an extended play of "Pocketful of Sunshine" was released via iTunes in North American territories.
-The EP features remixes by StoneBridge and American disc jockey Johnny Vicious.
-Following the release of Strip Me in international territories in spring 2011, the song was selected to be released as the international single.
-"Pocketful of Sunshine" was released for digital download on 15 April 2011 in Germany and 22 April 2011 in France.
+"Pocketful of Sunshine" was released as the second single from Pocketful of Sunshine (2008), the North American edition of Bedingfield's second studio album N.B.
+(2007).
+Epic Records serviced the song to the US contemporary hit radio on 11 February 2008.
+On 29 July, an extended play of remixes for "Pocketful of Sunshine" was released via iTunes Store.
+Preceding Strip Me Away—the European release of Bedingfield's third studio album Strip Me (2010)—"Pocketful of Sunshine" was released in Europe for the first time in April 2011.

 Composition

 "Pocketful of Sunshine" is a pop song that incorporates styles of dance-pop and runs for three minutes and twenty three seconds.
 The song is built on an electro beat.
-According to the digital music sheet published at Musicnotes.com by EMI Music Publishing, it is written in a key of A minor.
+According to the digital music sheet published at Musicnotes.com by EMI Music Publishing, it is written in the key of A minor.
 The song is set in common time and to a moderate groove with a tempo of 110 beats per minute.
 Bedingfield's vocals range from A3 to D5.
 The song follows a chord progression of Am-Gsus2-F-Dm in some parts and Am-C-G-F in other parts.
-Lyrically, "Pocketful of Sunshine" is written about finding refuge and escape in love and the small triumphs of life.
+Lyrically, "Pocketful of Sunshine" is about finding refuge and escape in love and the small triumphs of life.
 The message is amplified by the contrast between the melancholic tone of the lyrics and the exuberance of Bedingfield's vocals.